Improve Your Sleep, Beauty! 6 Easy Tips To Feel Your Best

 As simple as this sounds, its not always the easiest to create a sleep schedule.
 It's so tempting to sleep in until noon on days without plans or stay up past midnight when you just have to see the next episode of the show you're binging.

 P.S.
 If it does happen, don't beat yourself up for it.

-But remember that not following a sleep and wake up schedule detracts from your body's ability to stay on it's circadian rhythm.
-A regular pattern of sleep helps you fall asleep earlier and better, because your body knows when the time is right.
+But just remember that not following a sleep and wake schedule detracts from your body's natural ability to stay on its circadian rhythm.
+Establishing a regular pattern of sleep helps you fall asleep earlier and better because your body knows when the time is right.

-Its become pretty normal to take your phone to bed with you or to watch TV in bed.
+It's become pretty normal to take your phone to bed with you or to watch TV in bed.
 But, there have been studies proving that the blue light from these screens can actually delay the body's production of melatonin (what helps you naturally fall asleep).

-Some lights around the house can also cause this issue, but they do make blue light blocking bulbs that make falling asleep easier.
-Other ways to avoid blue light too close to bed are blue-light glasses and nighttime mode on devices.
+Some lights around the house can also cause this issue, but they do make blue light-blocking bulbs that make falling asleep easier.
+Other ways to avoid excessive exposure to blue light too close to bedtime are with blue-light glasses and nighttime mode on devices.